hurshbajaj/Spotlight/README.md

 # 🌟 Spotlight
 ---
+If you don’t wish to read the full thing, just make sure to progress from the landing page by clicking on the cyan button on top, and use Shift + Enter to navigate around once you’ve hit the to-do list for easy flow.
 ---
 **Spotlight** is a powerful productivity platform built to help students manage their time, organize their work, and make their study process more efficient — all in one place.